VanessaMancia/sudden-network-slowdown/README.md

 ![Screenshot 2025-01-13 161326](https://github.com/user-attachments/assets/026ece79-a225-486c-8894-00ce16d2b7fa)

 ## **📝Response**

-   - We observed the port scan script was launched by the SYSTEM account.
+The port scan script was launched by the SYSTEM account.
 This is not expected behavior and it is not something that was setup by the admins.
-I isolated the device and ran a malware scan.
-The malware scan produced no results, so out of caution, I kept the device isolated and put in a ticket to have it re-image/rebuilt.
-Shared findings with the manager, highlighting automated archive creation.
-Awaiting further instructions.
+The device was isolated and a malware scan was ran.
+The malware scan produced no results, however out of precaution the system stayed isolated and a ticket was put in to have it re-imaged / rebuilt.

 ![Screenshot 2025-01-06 112548](https://github.com/user-attachments/assets/545363b9-cf69-4609-b40a-1af34c18c86e)

 ---